 • Socrates is a "lover of wisdom" (φιλόσοφος).

-• The Greek word φιλόσοφος is a compound that applies to a person who arranges his life around "wisdom" (σοφία).
-It is rare in the extant literature until Plato's dialogues.
+• The adjective φιλόσοφος is a compound that applies to a person who takes an usual interest in "wisdom" (σοφία).
+The word is rare in the extant literature until about the time of Socrates.

 • The "love of wisdom" (φιλοσοφία) involves a certain asking and answering of questions.